suhara/suhara.github.io/_pages/about.md

 What's New?
 ======
 - 2023-01: Our paper ["Effective entity matching with transformers"](https://link.springer.com/article/10.1007/s00778-023-00779-z) has been published at VLDB Journal!
+- 2022-10: Our paper ["Summarizing Community-based Question-Answer Pairs"](https://aclanthology.org/2022.emnlp-main.250/) has been accepted at EMNLP 2022!
 - 2022-07: Co-organized a tutorial on opinion summarization at SIGIR 2022.
 The slides and videos are available at [GitHub](https://github.com/abrazinskas/sigir2022-opinion-summarization-tutorial).
 - 2022-04: Our tutorial ["Beyond Opinion Mining: Summarizing Opinions of Customer Reviews"](https://dl.acm.org/doi/10.1145/3477495.3532676) will be held at SIGIR 2022!
 - 2022-02: Our paper ["Comparative Opinion Summarization via Collaborative Decoding"](https://arxiv.org/abs/2110.07520) has been accepted to Findings of ACL 2022!